grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 This is not enough to support displaying multiple digits (as we saw, because the Statement saying they should be supported was evaluated to false).
-So let us evolve the code to handle this case:
+So let's evolve the code to handle this case:

 ```csharp
 public class Calculator